mattbierner/blog.mattbierner.com/_posts/2015-07-15-one-pixel-cinema.md

 ## ColorWeave
 {% include image.html file="img-colorweave.png" %}

-Colorweave has much more noise and variation that ColorThief, producing an even more pixeled appearing result.
+Colorweave has much more noise and variation than ColorThief, producing an even more pixeled appearing result.
 But I actually find this much more attractive, especially when zoomed in so that you can see the individual pixels/frames.

 {% include image.html file="colorweave-zoom1.png" %}